Music Production Starter Kit (7 essentials to make any song)

 Explore more:

-Essential Equipment for Music Production (the starter kit)
+Essential Equipment for Music Production (complete starter kit)

 If you don’t have a decent computer, this’ll be your biggest music production expense (when starting out).

-It’s been an awesome investment and I absolutely love Apple products for creative work like music production.
-But of course, there are other (cheaper) options too.
+My MacBook been an awesome investment and I absolutely love Apple products for creative work like music production.
+So you can rest easy with this purchase.

 2. A DAW (digital audio workspace)

-But if you learn music production from a specific person or YouTube channel, it may behoove you to use what they use (so you can easily follow along in their tutorials).
+If you’re learning music production from a specific person or course, it may be smart to just use whatever they use (so you can easily follow along in their tutorials).

 A MIDI controller is a device that sends MIDI (musical instrument digital interface) data to MIDI-enabled devices (like your DAW).